Richard Adam: Carillion

 Adam disputed the select committees' assertion that he considered that payments into Carillion's pension schemes were a "waste of money".
 The committees' response said the presented evidence led them to this "inescapable conclusion", which was "entirely in keeping with the Carillion board’s short-termist, cash-chasing, dividend-plumping approach."

 In a Channel 4 Dispatches programme aired on 22 August 2018, Adam was criticised by former Carillion head of recruitment Jon Hull for creating "a culture of fear and confusion" and described as "very aloof ... very controlling".
 In the same programme, financial analyst Stephen Rawlinson described Adam's approach to the company's internal financial reporting: "When the numbers didn’t come to where he wanted them to be he would simply say to the management ‘Go back and do the numbers again.’"
 Responding to the documentary, Adam said he did not recognise these views, and told the documentary makers that throughout his time at Carillion all of its accounts were approved by the board and audited.

 The parliamentary process and findings have been questioned by former Carillion executives as lacking in objectivity and thoroughness, treating a highly complex situation in an incomplete manner.
 Former Carillion CEO Richard Howson (whose letters were published by the select committees on 12 July 2018), contends that Carillion was a victim of its public sector clients and that "any analysis as to the causes of the failure of Carillion is not complete without looking at the way in which government and the wider public sector procured services from Carillion and failed to administer payments."

 In November 2020, the Financial Conduct Authority said some Carillion directors had "acted recklessly" and released "misleadingly positive" market updates before it collapsed.
 As a result, the FCA said it had sent notices to some (unnamed) former Carillion directors warning of possible enforcement action (possible sanctions include public censure, fines and suspensions from holding certain positions).
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors, including Adam, from holding senior boardroom positions.
 In July 2022, the FCA announced it had decided to fine Adam £318,000.
 The former director appealed against the penalty, and in July 2025, it was announced the appeal would be heard in February 2026.
 In July 2023, it was announced by the Insolvency Service that Adam had been disqualified from acting as a director of a company for 12.5 years.
+In January 2026, Adam withdrew his FCA challenge and agreed a fine reduced by 10% to £232,800, reflecting his cooperation with FCA investigations and an adjustment following a recalculation of his earnings.